Gregory Tsamblak State University: History

 The University was opened on 1 October 2004.
 The then President of Moldova Vladimir Voronin and the President of Bulgaria Georgi Parvanov attended the inaugural ceremony.
 In 2019, Moldovan President Igor Dodon assured Bulgarian President Rumen Radev that the Moldovan side will transform the university into a branch of the Bulgarian University of Ruse.
+The transformation was officially enacted on 24.05.2025.